You work in the security department of a bank’s website. To acces... | Channels for Pearson+

 Introduction to Probability

-A character set refers to the collection of characters that can be used to create passwords or PINs.
-This can include digits, letters, and special symbols.
-The size of the character set directly impacts the total number of possible combinations; for instance, using only digits (0-9) limits the options compared to including uppercase and lowercase letters and symbols, thereby affecting the overall security.
+Character sets refer to the groups of characters that can be used to create passwords, such as lowercase letters, uppercase letters, numbers, and special symbols.
+The choice of character sets directly impacts the total number of possible passwords.
+By expanding the character set, the bank can significantly increase the complexity and security of the passwords, making them harder to guess.

 Recommended video: